jillesvangurp/jsonj/README.md

 ## JsonBuilder

 To facilitate creation of json objects, arrays, and primitives a builder class is included that makes creation of nested json object structures as easy as it gets in Java.
-It is recommended to use static imports and to add this class as a favorite in eclipse to facilitate autocompletion.
+It is recommended to **use static imports and to add this class as a favorite in eclipse to facilitate autocompletion**.
 JsonBuilder is a one stop shop for constructing very complex json objects effortlessly.

 ### Classic builder pattern

+This works by chaining method calls that all return a `JsonBuilder` and then using the `get()` method to get to the constructed object.

 ```java
 JsonObject o=object()